Ardwick: Civic history

 The village of Ardwick can be traced back to 1282, when it was known as Atherdwic and the road between Manchester and Stockport runs through it.
 From mediaeval times Ardwick was an independent township in the ancient parish of Manchester within the Salford hundred of Lancashire.
 It became part of the Borough of Manchester on the borough's creation in 1838.
 The historic boundary between Ardwick and Manchester was the River Medlock.
+In 1866 Ardwick became a separate civil parish, on 26 March 1896 the parish was abolished to form South Manchester.
+In 1891 the parish had a population of 35,021.

 Transport

 Railway

-Ardwick railway station is located on the Hope Valley line and is served by only one service every weekday from Manchester Piccadilly to Rose Hill Marple.
+Ardwick railway station is on the Hope Valley Line and is served by only one service every weekday from Manchester Piccadilly to Rose Hill Marple.

 The station opened in 1842 and was operated by a number of railway companies over the years.
 There were plans to close it in the 1980s and its future looked bleak for a long period after that, but closure plans were finally scrapped in 2006.
 The current service is operated by Northern.
 The station consists of a waiting shelter on a single island platform between the tracks, access to which requires the use of steps.
 The station is the site of a memorial to Paul McLaughlin, who died there on 13 December 1997.

-Ardwick railway depot is a passenger multiple unit traction maintenance depot, located on the Hope Valley line.
+Ardwick railway depot is a passenger multiple unit traction maintenance depot, located on the Hope Valley Line.
 It was opened in 2006 for the servicing of Siemens-built Class 185 DMUs, which are used on the TransPennine Express franchise.
 It was electrified in 2012–13 to allow the servicing of Siemens Class 350/4 EMUs.